-I started out to do a short post on something I saw in a footnote long ago that still haunted me.
+I started out to do a short post on something I saw in a footnote long ago that haunted me.
 What I couldn’t just forget was that the first official siting of an apparition of Mary…was in Spain…in 40 A.D.

 Donning my royal blue-colored glasses, I finally went looking…